 - Browse the paperback shelves, located near the coffee shop seating area.

 - Browse the New Books shelves, located near the Circulation desk.

-- Search our online catalog for items that are shelved other areas.
+- Search our online catalog for items that are shelved in other areas.
 You can search by title, author, or genre.

 - Ask for suggestions at the Reference Desk.